Moving Terraform State from Local Files to Azure Storage

 Migrating existing state

-Our current backend config (local):
+Our old backend config (local):

 terraform {